ltog/osmi-addresses/README.md

 I'd like to hear your feedback about this software.
 You can reach me per e-mail: lukas.toggenburgerXXhtwchur.ch (replace XX with @)

+## License

+This software is available under the Boost Software License 1.0, see http://www.boost.org/LICENSE_1_0.txt.

 ## Usage

 Casual users interested in seeing address data may find the hosted version at http://tools.geofabrik.de/osmi/?view=addresses much more useful than running this software.
 A WxS is also available there, see http://wiki.openstreetmap.org/wiki/OSM_Inspector/WxS on how to use it.